A sheaf-theoretic model for SL(2,C) Floer homology: Properties and examples

 By the uniqueness of the spin structures on $\tL_i$ and $L_i$, we can think of the spin structure on $T\tL_i$ as obtained from the one on $L_i$ via pull-back and adding the trivial spin structure on $\g$.

 When restricted to $Q$, we can also identify the pull-backs $p_i^*TL_i$ with the normal bundles $N_iQ$.
-After these identifications, the projection $T\tL_1|_Q \to T\tL_0|_Q$ is the direct sum of the identity on $TQ \cong \g$ and a $\Gad$-equivariant projection $N_1Q \to N_0Q$.
+After these identifications, the projection is the direct sum of the identity on $TQ \cong \g$ and a $\Gad$-equivariant projection $N_1Q \to N_0Q$.
 This second summand is the pull-back of a projection $T_{[\rho]}L_1 \to T_{[\rho]}L_0$, which must preserve spin structures.
 (A spin structure on a vector bundle over a point, i.e. on a vector space, is unique.)
-It follows that the isomorphism $T\tL_1|_Q \to T\tL_0|_Q$ matches the spin structures on $\tL_1$ and $\tL_0$.
+Note that the spin structures on $T\tilde L_i|_Q$ are equivariant under the $\Gad$-action, because they are restrictions of the spin structures on the whole of $\tilde L_i$, which are unique and therefore obtained by pull-back from the ones on $L_i$.
+Once we have this, we see that the $\Gad$-equivariant isomorphism \eqref{eq:TLQ} matches the spin structures on $\tL_1$ and $\tL_0$.
 By uniqueness, these are exactly the restrictions of the spin structures on $L^{\#}_0$ and $L^{\#}_1$. \end{proof}